Jill Zarin’s Husband Fighting Cancer: How This ‘RHONY’ Star Is Celebrating Their Love

 “Happy 16th wedding Anniversary to the most wonderful husband, father and friend in the world.
 I love you with all my [heart],” Jill Zarin wrote on Instagram in celebration of her husband who is currently fighting a second round of cancer, adding, “[W]e will get thru this and be together forever.”

 It was almost two months ago that Jill Zarin announced that her husband’s cancer had returned.
-And even though it was serious the first time around as they performed a surgery that cut his throat from ear to ear, Zarin is now revealing that the cancer has spread and can be found in many places this time around.
+And even though it was serious the first time around — they performed a surgery that cut his throat from ear to ear — Zarin is now revealing that the cancer has spread and can be found in many places this time around.
 And it is almost too much for her to talk about.

 “Together they will perform gamma knife radiation to eradicate the brain tumors caused by the thyroid cancer spreading north of his shoulders.
-I can’t even say the word,” Jill Zarin previously told PEOPLE magazine when she revealed that her husband’s cancer had returned, adding, “If it wasn’t for that routine checkup, it could have been too late by the time we would have found it.”
+I can’t even say the word,” Jill Zarin previously told People magazine when she revealed that her husband’s cancer had returned, adding, “If it wasn’t for that routine checkup, it could have been too late by the time we would have found it.”

 Jill and her husband appear to be thankful for the friends they have surrounding them this time around, as they are leaning on them for support.
 And it sounds like Zarin is staying on top of what her husband is about to go through, as she knows that new drugs are coming onto the market that could possibly help him get better.